indrekots/indrekots.github.io/_posts/2013-10-21-background-jobs-with-php-part-2.md

 }
 ~~~

-Of course in a real application, this job would do something more important and probably be more complex as well.
-Now that we have a simple job, let's create workers, who will execute the job.
+Of course in a real world application, this job would do something more important and probably be more complex as well.
+Now that we have a simple job, let's create some workers.

 ###Workers